-It’s officially summer, and even sans air conditioner, I’m excited.
+It’s almost officially summer, and even sans air conditioner, I’m excited.
 Peaches are my favorite summer fruit, and I may still be a bit early, but I’ll make up for it with enthusiasm.
 This season has already seen a few peach cakes, and it’s only technically a few days in.
 Now my favorite fruit, and stone fruits in general, also happens to go with my favorite herb, basil.

 I started a tiny garden on my porch earlier in the spring, largely because I’m too lazy to go digging in the yard.
 When I say tiny, I mean: 2 organic kale plants, one basil plant that just won’t quit.
 I’ve tested its endurance, making pesto multiple times, and even throwing it into said peach cakes, but the little sucker remains resilient.
 It taunts me with its siren song of delicious herbaceous additions in the least expected of places.